realazthat/snipinator/README.md

 | ------ | ------------------------- | ------------------------------------ |
 | Master | [![Build and Test][1]][2] | ![since tagged][6] ![last commit][7] |

-Make your `README.md` into a Jinja2 template for including snippets from your python codebase.
+CLI to embed snippets from your python codebase into your `README.md`.
 Uses Jinja2, and Python's AST library.

 ## What